 Peruvians love their "dulces".
-Relatively unknown in pre-Hispanic times Peruvian desserts are heavily influenced by its Spanish and other foreign equivalents.
-In Colonial times quite often expensive and unavailable ingredients used in the Spanish cuisine were replaced by typical Peruvian ones; later foreign cooking techniques were used creating unique local sweets.
-Even if it's difficult, always leave a little room for one of the numerous sweet (!) temptations to end your meal.
+Relatively unknown in pre-Hispanic times, Peruvian desserts are heavily influenced by its Spanish and other foreign equivalents.
+In Colonial times often expensive and unavailable ingredients used in the Spanish cuisine were replaced by typical Peruvian ones; later foreign cooking techniques were used creating unique local sweets.
+Even if it's difficult, always leave a little room for one of the many sweet (!) temptations to end your meal.
 You won't regret it.
-Below find some dessert common and popular in Lima.
+Below find some desserts that are common in Lima.

 Leche Asada, Peru's "roasted milk", is a very old Peruvian dessert and might already have been prepared during Colonial times.
 Being probably the poor people's version of the famous Crème Brûlée, this creamy, sweet and delicious dessert is surely simple, but leaves a lasting impression on everyone who tried it.
 Peruvian comfort food at its best!

 One of the most treasured Peruvian Christmas traditions surely is having a thick slice of Panetón with a steaming cup of freshly prepared hot chocolate for breakfast, in the afternoon or as goody in between throughout the holiday season.

 This website is made by te-media - Creative Digital Solutions.
 All profits we make from it through advertising and other channels go back into the project.

 In loving memory of "Jack" & "Lola"